Does HIPAA Apply to You? You Might Not Be Compliant.

-Many healthcare entities wrongly believe that HIPAA doesn’t apply to them.
-They thus inadvertently violate its stringent patient privacy mandates – risking significant penalties and government audits.
+Many small healthcare practices and health-related businesses wrongly believe that HIPAA doesn’t apply to them.
+They thus inadvertently violate its stringent patient privacy mandates — risking significant penalties and government audits.

 HIPAA’s requirements are stricter than you think.

 If you believe that your healthcare practice is exempt from HIPAA, or that your DIY compliance efforts will satisfy the government, tread carefully.
-In an ever-changing technology landscape, not all electronic medical record (EMR or EHR) systems are HIPAA compliant.
-The same goes for communication platforms; Google Voice, for example, is not HIPAA compliant.
-For healthcare professionals, practices, and business associates that are required to abide by HIPAA’s requirements (these parties are all called “covered entities”), their patient relationships and policies, practice procedures, and vendor relationships must all conform to HIPAA.
+Unfortunately, not all electronic medical record (EMR or EHR) systems are HIPAA compliant.
+The same goes for communication platforms.
+For example, although the federal government relaxed a few very specific enforcement guidelines for communications during the COVID-19 emergency, many public-facing communication platforms remain prohibited.

-HIPAA mandates that covered entities maintain written policies and procedures addressing three general topics: the privacy rule, the security rule, and breach notification.
-The privacy rule is the best known of these, but it’s just the tip the HIPAA iceberg.
+HIPAA mandates that covered entities maintain written policies and procedures.
+These policies must address three general topics: the privacy rule, the security rule, and breach notification.
+The privacy rule is the best known of these, but it’s just the tip of the HIPAA iceberg.

 - Name, address, date of birth, age, and social security number,